ru4ls/ComfyUI_Nano_Banana/README.md

 The grounding node includes a boolean switch to enable or disable the Google Search tool as needed.

 **Dual Authentication Approach Support!**
-You can now use either Google Vertex AI approach (with PROJECT_ID and LOCATION) or Google Generative AI API approach (with GOOGLE_API_KEY) - the system automatically detects and uses the available credentials.
+Use either Google Vertex AI approach (with PROJECT_ID and LOCATION) or Google Generative AI API approach (with GOOGLE_API_KEY) - the system automatically detects and uses the available credentials.

 **Thinking Process Output**
-The base Nano Banana node now outputs the AI's thought process when using Vertex AI, providing insights into the AI's reasoning and decision-making.
+The base Nano Banana node outputs the AI's thought process when using Vertex AI, providing insights into the AI's reasoning and decision-making.

 **Project Structure Reorganization**
 The codebase has been reorganized into dedicated `core/`, `nodes/`, and `utils/` directories for better maintainability and following Python best practices.